priyaanka02/Smart-Resume-and-Job-Analyser/README.md

 - **Experience Relevance**: How well your experience aligns with job responsibilities
 - **Technical Skills Match**: Percentage of required technical skills you possess

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 Requirements